sush-il/Spotii/README.md

 The application utilizes the Spotify API, which provides the necessary data for playlist, artist, and track information.
 The mood classification algorithm is based on the Random Forest machine learning algorithm and uses pre-collected data from labeled Spotify playlists.
 Please credit and acknowledge the original authors and data sources when reusing or referencing the Spotify Music Analyzer project.

+Issue: Performance optimization for the website
+I wanted to bring to your attention that I've noticed some room for improvement in terms of website performance.
+While the website is fully functional, I believe there are opportunities to enhance its speed and responsiveness.